enagonius/Duimon-Mega-Bezel/Presets/Basic/README.md

 ### **Basic Presets.**

 Basic presets use the "MBZ__4__BASIC__GDV.slangp" or the "MBZ__4__BASIC__LCD-GRID.slangp" base preset.
-These presets share a subset of features with the Standard base presets and require a more modest PC.
-They are essentially overlays with a reflection.
+These presets share a subset of features with the Basic with Reflection base presets and require a more modest PC.
+They are essentially overlays.

 The "MBZ__4" designation places them lowest on the list for PC requirements.